Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Fatty liver disease means that you have fat deposits inside your liver.
 These deposits may keep your liver from doing a good job of removing toxins from your blood.
 People who drink too much alcohol may also have fat in their liver.
-But that’s not the same as fatty liver disease.
+When the fatty liver does not come from drinking too much alcohol, it is called nonalcoholic fatty liver disease.

-Health care providers divide fatty liver disease into 2 types.
+Healthcare providers divide fatty liver disease into two types.
 If you just have fat but no damage to your liver, the disease is called nonalcoholic fatty liver disease (NAFLD).
 If you have fat in your liver plus signs of inflammation and liver cell damage, the disease is called nonalcoholic steatohepatitis (NASH).

 About 10% to 20% of Americans have NAFLD.
 About 2% to 5% have NASH.